MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Dynamics 365 Customer Insights engagement capability comes with an interactive custom report builder.
+Dynamics 365 Customer Insights engagement insights capability comes with an interactive custom report builder.
 You can combine available metrics and dimensions to create a report with the data you need, using the visualizations you want    .

 ## Create a custom report